datalayer/datalayer/lab/solr/nested/nested-1/README.md

 }'
 # Example I.3.2.
 # Another thing, which might be actually considered a drawback, is that ChildDocTransformerFactory flattens the descending structure.
 This means that any descendant, albeit a grandchild, a ‘niece’, a ‘great-grand-niece’, becomes direct child.
-# Here I restricted the descendants only by the "comments” branch (childFilter=path:*.blog-posts.comments.*) that includes comment keywords and replies on level 3, and reply keywords on level 4.
+# Here I restricted the descendants only by the "comments" branch (childFilter=path:*.blog-posts.comments.*) that includes comment keywords and replies on level 3, and reply keywords on level 4.
 Yet it can be seen that all the descendants are flattened under their common ancestor.
 curl http://localhost:8983/solr/nested1/query -d '{
   params : {
     q: "{!parent which=\"path:2.blog-posts.comments\"}path:3.blog-posts.comments.replies AND sentiment:positive",